siladu/simondudley-hylia/src/posts/the-road-to-shanghai-via-austria.md

 https://hivewithdrawals.ethdevops.io

 The only drawback is that they take a long time to run so you can't effectively wire them into your CI.
 They run a couple of times a day though and we're looking at how we can integrate alerts with them so we know when we've broken something.
-It's quite a big investment in keeping on top of making them all pass, but the value of this regression suite is hard to put a number on: they have found many a bug.
+It's quite a big investment in keeping on top of making them all pass, but the value of this regression suite is hard to put a number on: they have found many a bug.\
+\
+I﻿n all, I've had a wild six months getting to grips with Ethereum mainnet development\
+and the interesting processes and tools that come with it.
+It's even been topped off with my first news interview: https://cointelegraph.com/news/next-stop-shanghai-ethereum-s-latest-milestone-approaches